Pulsar7/CatchMe/README.md

     - Converting to <code>.apk</code> by using [**Buildozer**](https://buildozer.readthedocs.io/en/latest/)

+When starting the APP, the connection to the server is tested immediately and as soon as this fails, an error dialog is displayed.

 ## Server Explanation

 The server is summarized a [**Flask**](https://flask.palletsprojects.com/en/2.1.x/) API, which is communicating with the client.